build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## See it work

 Now that we've got it all configured, let's see name resolution working across networks.
 We can test that that's working using our old friend `ping`!
 The first thing `ping` will have to do is resolve the hostname to an IP address.
-If you review the network diagram at the beginning of this section, you'll see that `host-c` can only reach `host-h` via `router-3`.
-This means that `host-c` and `host-h` are on different networks but only one hop away.

 Let's start by running the `ping` from host-c.